agorf/lucien/README.md

 ## Features

-- Live HTML preview of Markdown text
 - Support for [GitHub Flavored Markdown](https://github.github.com/gfm/)
-- Support for [SmartyPants](https://daringfireball.net/projects/smartypants/) smart punctuation
+- Support for smart punctuation with [SmartyPants](https://daringfireball.net/projects/smartypants/)
+- Split view with Markdown text on the left and the HTML result on the right
 - Code syntax highlighting in HTML view
-- Synchronized scrolling between Markdown and HTML views
+- Synchronized scrolling between views
-- Automatic vertical/horizontal view splitting when window layout is landscape/portrait
+- Automatic view split orientation (horizontal/vertical) based on window layout
 - Export Markdown document to a standalone HTML file

 ## Anti-features

 Things that have been left out intentionally:

 - No toolbar or buttons.
-Functionality is invoked from the app menu with keyboard shortcuts.
+Functionality is invoked from the app menu and through keyboard shortcuts.
-- No [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) interface, just editing Markdown text
+- No [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) interface for Markdown text (button for bold, italics, etc)
-- No syntax highlighting in Markdown view to keep things less distracting, simple and fast
+- No syntax highlighting in Markdown view
-- No file browsing/picking from inside the app, just a regular "open file" dialog
+- No file browsing, just a regular "open file" dialog
 - No tags or categories.
-Markdown text files can be organized in filesystem directories.
+Files may be organized in filesystem directories instead.

 ## Installation